romilly/start-apl/manuscript/Chapter1.md

 APL will close down.

-If you want to get your work back, restart APL from the Programming menu.
+If you want to get your work back, restart APL from the *Programming* menu.

 You will start a new session with a new clear workspace.
 To resume your work you must load your saved workspace.

-Type
+Type:

 ~~~~~~~~
       )load course